Paunaka language: History

 The Spanish colonisation changed a whole continent.
 Indigenous languages were displaced and replaced and younger generations did not keep in touch with their linguistic roots anymore.
-Spanish and Chiquitano became the main languages in this Bolivian area, and especially Spanish is the medium of teaching in schools.
-Due to this fact children are focusing on Spanish instead of their original languages.

-Currently there remain approximately ten speakers and semi-speakers, who live in the eastern part of Bolivia among the Chiquitano people.
+Spanish and Chiquitano became the main languages in this Bolivian area, and Spanish is especially the medium of teaching in schools.
+Due to this, children are focusing on Spanish instead of their original languages.
+Currently, there remain approximately ten speakers and semi-speakers, who live in the eastern part of Bolivia among the Chiquitano people.
 However, 150 people feel to be part of the ethnic group, of which some can still understand Paunaka.
 The Paunaka language and culture is currently under investigation.